-The way you can very simply think about the multi-state and international tax services our firm performs is:
+The way you can very simply think about the services that our firm performs is:

-- We help people/businesses navigate varying degrees of tax crisis/controversy through our audit, collections, and criminal tax defense practices
+- We help people/businesses in varying degrees of tax crisis/controversy (our audit, collections, and criminal tax defense practices)

 - We help people/businesses avoid these situations by bringing them into compliance.

-- We improve our clients’ tax situations in order to save taxes, accumulate net wealth, and help their businesses grow.
+- We help optimize our clients’ tax situations in order to save taxes, accumulate net wealth, and help their businesses grow.

 - How do we manage and mitigate risk when the law is unclear or when we operate in different states with different or conflicting laws?